chocolatetoothpaste/camino/README.md

 **Active development, please submit bugs and suggestions to GitHub repository to make Camino more awesome!!**

+**Possible breaking changes:**
+1. Query strings will be automatically URI decoded in the browser.
+To disable this, set "decode: false" in the options you pass to camino.listen()
+2. Hashes and history support were heavily modified.
+Hashes can now work at the same time as History API stuff.
+Test your code to ensure it works as expected and report any issues.

 Camino is a request middle layer.
 It connects requests with callback functions and does not enforce any particular application paradigm.
 MVC, MVVM, or just right some closures to run some code, Camino doesn't care!

 First things first, some juicy examples.